Graph Matching with Bi-level Noisy Correspondence: Conclusion

 \section{Conclusion}

 This paper reveals a new problem for graph matching, \textit{i.e.}, bi-level noisy correspondence, which refers to wrongly annotated node-to-node correspondence and accompanied edge-to-edge correspondence.
-To tackle this challenge, the proposed COMMON introduces two contributions: i) a novel quadratic contrastive learning loss for graph matching, which endows contrastive learning with high-order geometrical information; ii) momentum distillation, inspired by the memorization effect of deep neural networks, which rebalances the quadratic contrastive loss to mitigate the influence of BNC.
-Notably, BNC might appear in not only two-graph matching problems but also multi-graph and hyper-graph matching.
-Our work potentially provides a novel insight into the community and may inspire some further exploration.
+To tackle this challenge, the proposed method introduces the momentum distillation strategy to rebalance the quadratic contrastive loss and mitigate the influence of BNC.
+This work potentially provides a novel insight into the community and may inspire some further exploration of the noisy correspondence problem.
+In terms of application scenario, noisy correspondence might appear in not only two-graph matching but also multi-graph and hyper-graph matching.
+In terms of methodology, it may be feasible to design NC-robust GM networks by controlling the information propagation in graph neural networks.